 Quantum Field Theory

-.
 26 hours of lectures, Rapid Feedback classes (see below) every two weeks plus two office hours each week, all during the Autumn term.
+Seven problem sheets will be handed out but are not assessed, along with numerous additional handouts.
 A final revision lecture and exam office hours will be given in the summer term.

 The physics undergraduate lecture schedule on the undergraduate website is the definitive timetable for this course, not the MSc timetable available elsewhere.